 Friuli-Venezia Giulia is one of the most beautiful and unique wine regions in Italy.
-Just as its unique geographical position at the crossroads of northeastern Italy, the Adriatic Sea, Austria and Slovenia has given this region a mixed bag of cultural influences, so has its varied terroir and terrain allowed it to cultivate an astonishing mix of grape varieties.
-Today Friuli is known for its myriad of small, high quality family-run vineyards and diverse production of indigenous and International grape varietals.
+Just as its unique geographical position at the crossroads of northeastern Italy, the Adriatic Sea, Austria, and Slovenia has given this region a mixed bag of cultural influences, so has its varied terroir and terrain allowed it to cultivate an astonishing mix of grape varieties.
+Today Friuli is known for its myriad of small, high-quality family-run vineyards and diverse production of indigenous and International grape varietals.
 The region has a fascinating Middle Europe- meets- Italy feeling.
 Friuli has been inhabited by Celts and Romans, was part of the Venetian Republic and the Austro Hungarian Empire (until 1918!), and visitors will get an “Italy, off the beaten track” experience as there is a distinctly unique flavor here and the region is still quite virgin.

 For wine lovers and gourmet travelers, Friuli offers beautiful vineyard scenery, lovely historic towns and villages, and seriously stylish wines.
-Trieste is the most well-known town in Friuli (largely thanks to James Joyce who lived here), and is a lovely historic city.
+Trieste is the most well-known town in Friuli (largely thanks to James Joyce who lived here) and is a lovely historic city.
 Udine is another gorgeous art city, which reminds you of Venice and Vicenza (the Loggia del Lionello is a mini Doge’s palace).
 Pordenone is a historic town with many Gothic and Baroque architectural masterpieces.
-Other wonderful places to visit in Friuli include Gorizia (delightful medieval town on the Slovenian border), the grape vine nursery in Rauscedo (one of the biggest in the world), Grado (a miniature Venice), The Castello di Strassoldo (castle and small hamlet), Cividale del Friuli (a town near the Slovenian border, of great historic importance as it was capital of the Lombard kingdom, also famous for its Mittelfest theatre and music festival), Palmanova (a superbly preserved Venetian fortress town), Aquileia (an ancient Roman town), Cormòns (a gourmet village famous for its Hapsburg architecture, excellent restaurants and wineries) and Rosazzo (with it Benedictine Abbey).
+Other wonderful places to visit in Friuli include Gorizia (delightful medieval town on the Slovenian border), the grapevine nursery in Rauscedo (one of the biggest in the world), Grado (a miniature Venice), The Castello di Strassoldo (castle and small hamlet), Cividale del Friuli (a town near the Slovenian border, of great historic importance as it was the capital of the Lombard kingdom, also famous for its Mittelfest theatre and music festival), Palmanova (a superbly preserved Venetian fortress town), Aquileia (an ancient Roman town), Cormòns (a gourmet village famous for its Hapsburg architecture, excellent restaurants and wineries) and Rosazzo (with it Benedictine Abbey).

 History of Wine Making